MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - testacs.<!--no-hyperlink-->com
 - s-int.<!--no-hyperlink-->NET

-## <a name="azure-iaas-database-connection-string-and-azure-sql-connection-string"></a>Azure IAAS-DatenbankVerbindungsZeichenfolge und Azure SQL-Verbindungszeichenfolge
+## <a name="azure-iaas-database-connection-string-and-azure-sql-connection-string"></a>Azure IaaS-Datenbankverbindungszeichenfolge und Azure SQL-Verbindungszeichenfolge

 ### <a name="format"></a>Format